 Add “near me” and popular keyword variants to the text of these pages.

 As well as adding “near me” to the title tags of pages, many SEOs recommend adding near me” and other popular keyword variants to the text of these pages.
 While we don’t think there is any need or use in adding “near me” to title tags given the way that Google’s search engine works, there might be use in adding “near me” and similar terms to the body copy.
 In our opinion, this will very much be a client-by-client approach.
-What works for one may not work for the other and there is no sense spamming your website copy with near me queries if it doesn’t work.
+What works for one may not work for the other and there is no sense spamming your website copy with near-me queries if it doesn’t work.
 If you’re a client, you can trust us to only use this tactic if we believe it will work for you.

 Get backlinks to your location pages with geo-specific anchor text

 A third proposition that many SEOs make is to add geo-specific anchor text to backlinks.
 This is slightly hard to control but the idea is that the more backlinks to your site that contain your geographic location, the more Google’s search engine will associate your site with this location.
-Backlinks are still the single biggest ranking factor for Google’s search engine and so it makes sense that including a location to the anchor text can make the even more powerful.
-We definitely agree with this point of view and are actively working to achieve this for a number of our clients already.
+Backlinks are still the single biggest ranking factor for Google’s search engine so it makes sense that including a location in the anchor text can make the even more powerful.
+We agree with this point of view and are actively working to achieve this for a number of our clients already.
 The benefit of this is two-fold.
-Not only does it achieve more backlinks to your website (thereby increasing it’s overall rankability), it also increases the chance of Google’s search engine associating specific locations to your site when it analyzes backlinks.
+Not only does it achieve more backlinks to your website (thereby increasing its overall rankability), but it also increases the chance of Google’s search engine associating specific locations to your site when it analyzes backlinks.

 Add “near me” to the anchor text of the internal links to these pages

-Other ways to rank for local near me queries
+Other ways to rank for local near-me queries

 Have a mobile-friendly website

 Most of these local-based searches are made on mobile devices, whether the user is speaking to Siri or typing in the search on Safari or Chrome.
-As Google’s search engine shifts to a mobile-first results page, the general consensus is that websites need to be mobile-friendly in order to get found.
+As Google’s search engine shifts to a mobile-first results page, the consensus is that websites need to be mobile-friendly to get found.
 If your site isn’t mobile-friendly it will be much harder to rank for these hyper-local terms.

 Our view: We wholeheartedly agree with this opinion.
 We have long pushed for our clients to have mobile responsive websites—long before Google’s search engine effectively made it mandatory.
 We know the power of mobile-friendly websites and make sure all of our clients have them.